VikTs/mini-remini/frontend/README.md

   - ImageProcessingComponent - shows steps of enhancing image pipelines, including error state
   - ImageResultComponent - displays the enhanced image with before/after slider and filter controls.
 Route is reachable only if original and enhanced images are available, controlled by ImageGuard
 - API integration
-  - All API calls are handled through ImageApiService
+  - API calls are handled through ImageApiService
 - Internationalization
   - The app supports localization via [@ngx-translate](https://github.com/ngx-translate).
 The translation files are stored inside the public/locale folder
 - Styling